awais882s/react-redux/README.md

 # Getting Started with Create React App

-# Redux by naveed sarwar
+# Redux by naveed sarwar class # 11

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).